 The Climate Service Center Germany (GERICS) searches for a programme manager to support the Earth League members in their scientific and administrative activities (click here for more information).

 The Earth League is delighted to announce the entry of new elected members:

-Tanya Abrahamse, Hironori Hamanaka, Daniela Jacob, Laurence Tubiana, and Carolina Vera,
+Tanya Abrahamse, Hironori Hamanaka, Laurence Tubiana, and Carolina Vera,

-as well as of new associated members Peng Gong and Wolfgang Lucht.
+as well as of new associated members Peng Gong and Wolfgang Lucht, and, as Ex-Officio member, Daniela Jacob.
 These leading researchers further strengthen and complement the Earth League's range of excellent science in climate and climate change, and its expertise in addressing the challenges climate change poses.

 To view the bios of the new members, see here.

 From 23-24 January, the annual meeting of the Earth League took place at the Potsdam Institute for Climate Impact Research in Germany.
 The theme of the symposium was Transformation Now!
 A number of highly stimulating talks on the challenge climate change poses society was presented by leading figures in the Earth system science community, which served as a basis for lively discussions on possible approaches of how to solve them.

 Leonardo DiCaprio in the documentary Before the Flood (2016).